peace2000/FiltersRegistry/README.md

 ## Filters compiler customization

-`custom_platforms.js` customizes the way filters are compiled for certain filters.
+`custom_platforms.js` customizes the way filters are compiled for certain platforms.
 We should use it if we need to temporary change rules for a platform.
 In all other cases, we should prefer the default configuration.

 ## Filters localization